The nuclear option in case you need it

-How many times has happened that you set a password on an Excel spreadsheet or workbook and then you forget about it? or worst, the person that setup the password on the spreadsheet no longer works with you, and you have a spreadsheet that can’t modify. what do you do? easy, use Excel Password Remover.
+How many times has this happened to you: you set a password on an Excel spreadsheet or workbook and then you forget about it?
+Or worse, the person that setup the password on the spreadsheet no longer works with you and you have a spreadsheet that you can no longer modify.
+What do you do?
+Easy, use Excel Password Remover.

-This program does not remove password set to open a spreadsheet i.e. if you are unable to open the file because it asks you for a password, this program won’t help you. this program is to remove the password to be able to modify an existing password protected workbook or spreadsheet, with that in mind let’s proceed on how to use it.
+This program does not remove passwords that are set when you open a spreadsheet.
+If you are unable to open the file because it asks you for a password, this program won’t help you.
+This program is to remove the password set by the Protect Worksheet or Protect Workbook commands in Excel.

-Download Excel password remover from this link http://www.straxx.com/excel/password.html the downloaded file should look like this:
+Download the free version of Excel password remover from this link http://www.straxx.com/free-excel-password-remover-2012/.
+The downloaded file should look like this:

-Then open your password protected sheet, or workbook. after the password protected sheet is open, click to open the password.xla add-in. you should get a warning like this:
+Then open your password protected worksheet or workbook.
+After the password protected sheet is open, click to open the password.xla add-in.
+You should get a warning like this: